Construction Cleaning

 Post-Construction Cleaning Checklist

-After renovation, cleaning is an important task that must not be overlooked.
+How to clean dust after renovation?
 Having a cleaning checklist can ensure that the final cleaning is thorough and complete.
-Here are the supplies needed for post-construction cleaning:
+Here are the supplies needed:

-• A powerful vacuum cleaner with high-efficiency particulate air (HEPA) filter;
+• Powerful vacuum cleaner with high-efficiency particulate air (HEPA) filter

 Post-Construction Cleaning PPE

-Having Personal Protective Equipment (PPE) is part of providing a safe and successful post-construction cleaning project.
-Wearing the proper PPE helps protect you from potential hazards such as dust, mold, and sharp materials associated with post-renovation projects.
-PPE that post-construction cleaners should always be provided includes:
+Having personal protective equipment (PPE) is part of providing a safe and successful post-construction cleaning project.
+Wearing the proper PPE helps protect you from potential hazards such as dust, different types of mold, and sharp materials associated with post-renovation projects.
+The PPE that post-construction cleaners should always be provided with includes:

 This type of protective gear is vital in helping keep you safe while on the job.